 Installation Techniques that Enhance Acoustic Performance

-- Utilizing high-performance acoustic sealant materials at joints and frame interfaces.
+- Using certified high-performance sealant materials and acoustic gaskets at all joints and interfaces.

-- Incorporating vibration isolation mounts to decouple roller shutter boxes from building structure vibrations.
+- Incorporating vibration isolation mounts to decouple roller shutter boxes from structural vibrations of the building, reducing sound transmission by structural resonance.

-- Applying comprehensive weather stripping that doubles as soundproofing seals.
+- Applying comprehensive weather stripping that doubles as acoustic sealants.

 Comparative Effectiveness of Roller Shutters Versus Other Noise Reduction Solutions